European dragon: Heraldry

 In British heraldry, dragons are depicted as four-legged, distinguishing them from the two-legged wyvern.
 They always possess wings similar to a bat's.
 Dragons are traditionally depicted with tongues ending in a barbed tip; recent heraldry depicts their tails as ending with a similar barb, but this trait originated after the Tudor period.
 During and before this era, dragons were always depicted with tails ending in a blunt tip.
+A heraldic dragon or wyvern depicted without wings is sometimes referred to as a lindworm.

 In terms of attitude, dragons are typically shown statant (with all four legs on the ground), passant (with one leg raised), or rampant (rearing).
-They are very rarely depicted as coward (with their tail between their legs).
+They are very rarely depicted as coward (with their tail between their legs) in British heraldry, although this attitude is more frequent in German systems.

+Dragon iconography is associated with legendary British figures such as King Uther Pendragon and King Arthur.
+Uther's mythic arms are attributed as having been two green dragons back-to-back, termed addorsed, crowned in red and on a gold field.
+Arthur is similarly described as having used two dragons addorsed.
+The use of heraldic dragons in England is recorded to the pre-Norman period, and dragon symbology is traditionally associated with the Saxons.
+King Cuthred of Wessex used a dragon banner, and the Bayeux Tapestry depicts a dragon-shaped standard above the Saxon army.
+Following the Conquest, red dragon standards are attested as having been used by British kings and royal forces, such the English army during the Battle of Crécy, Henry III during the Battle of Lewes, and Henry VII during the Battle of Bosworth Field, but were not typically integrated into royal coats of arms.
+Henry VIII used a red dragon as a supporter, although under King James this was replaced with the unicorn of Scotland.
+In later heraldry, the red dragon is associated strictly with Wales.